okeeffed/developer-notes/manual/Principles/Software-First-Principles.md

 - Marketing is the generous act of helping someone solve a problem.
 Their problem.
 - It is easier to find products and services for the customers you seek to serve than it is to find customers for your products and services.
+- Stop looking for shortcuts, start insisting on a long, viable path instead.

 ## Pixar 22 Rules of Storytelling